 Training, qualifications & experience

-I am also a Fully BABCP Accredited CBT Therapist.
+I am a Fully BABCP Accredited CBT Therapist and qualified counsellor.

 I am also a qualified Clinical Supervisor and have studied IAPT CBT supervisory practice at the University of Surrey as well as a BACP approved certificate in Clinical Supervision.
 I have also undertaken the UDOL post-grad certificate in Clinical Supervision.
 I have supervised counsellors, High Intensity trainees and trainee and qualified psychological wellbeing practitioners.